APPFL/APPFL/src/appfl/login_manager/ReadME.md

 - How does the client obtain auth tokens for server validation (i.e. how does `get_auth_token()` work)?
 - How does the server validation client auth tokens (i.e. how does `validate_auth_token()` work)?

 The figure below shows the auth flow during the user login process.
 When a user wants to login as an FL server, then APPFL requires for the access to user's Globus Group Service and obtain the tokens if user logs in and allows the access.
 When a user wants to login as an FL client, then APPFL requires for the access to user's Identity Information and obtain tokens if use logs in and allows the access.
-All tokens are savely saved in a local SQLite token storage at the `~/.appfl` directory
+All tokens are safely saved in a local SQLite token storage at the `~/.appfl` directory

 <p align="center">
   <img src='../../../docs/_static/auth_flow.jpg' style="width: 60%; height: auto;"/>